 Students may apply for admission to Franklin Pierce University as a non-matriculating student.
 This status enables registration in applicable coursework for which the student has the appropriate prerequisites established.
-Please contact Enrollment Services at 800-325-1090 with questions or to apply
+Please contact Enrollment Services at 800-325-1090 with questions or to apply.
 Students must be matriculated in a degree program in order to be eligible for financial aid or the award of a degree.
+Graduate students seeking non-matriculated status must have a 2.8 Undergraduate GPA and submit an official transcript.